-Welcome to the 2021-2022 school year at the Cyrus Peirce School!
-We are thrilled to be returning to full in-person learning this fall.
-To address health concerns, a Covid-19 addendum has been updated at the end of this document.
+Welcome to the 2022-2023 school year at the Cyrus Peirce School!
+We are thrilled to welcome you to the new school year.

 The CPS Student/Parent Handbook is meant to be a guide that students and parents may reference.
 Although it is intended to be comprehensive, it may not contain every possible situation that may arise.
 Common sense and reasonable expectations are the overarching rules that will govern all issues or behaviors that are not directly addressed in this manual.